About Us / General Information

 How do I make a book suggestion?

 The Library welcomes your recommendations for book additions to the collection.
-Please complete this form to provide details that will help us review your request, then email it to the Technical Services Librarian at firstname.lastname@example.org.
+Please complete this form to provide details that will help us review your request, then email it to the Technical Services Librarian at firstname.lastname@example.org or return the form in person to one of our 3 locations.